dylan-lang/opendylan/documentation/library-reference/source/common-dylan/simple-format.rst

 printing strings, or otherwise using strings for output.
 These libraries include :doc:`format <../io/format>`, :doc:`format-out <../io/format-out>`, :doc:`print <../io/print>`, and :doc:`standard-io <../io/standard-io>`.
 The
-facilities provided by these libraries will be excess to many users’ requirements, who may prefer to use the ``simple-format`` module that the ``common-dylan`` library exports.
+facilities provided by these libraries will be excess to many users' requirements, who may prefer to use the ``simple-format`` module that the ``common-dylan`` library exports.